h3nnn4n/h3nnn4n-sc2-ai/TapiocaBot/TapiocaBot/Ideas.md

  - Improve defense
  - React to cheese
  - Early probe scout
+ - Blink back Stalkers
+ - Use standard names (controller vs manager)
+ - Add scouting back (this time in the army manager) (Do we even need it?)
+ - Make the code more generic (to allow reuse for other races)

+FIXME
+ - Too many workers going to the geyser
+ - Fix the double expand bug
  - Worker production has delays

 WIP:
- - Fix the double expand bug
- - Blink back Stalkers
+ - Improve Worker control (instead of using distribute_workers)

  - Have no (or as little as possible) logic on TapiocaBot.py, everything should be in its own controller
  - Buildings controllers should have no strategic logic inside